Raúl Prada

-Raúl Prada Alcoreza is a Bolivian philosopher and sociologist, a docent-researcher at the Universidad Mayor de San Andrés, member of the La Paz-based Comuna group of political theorists, and participant in national Bolivia politics.
+Oscar Raúl Prada Alcoreza is a Bolivian philosopher and sociologist, a docent-researcher at the Universidad Mayor de San Andrés, member of the La Paz-based Comuna group of political theorists, and participant in national Bolivia politics.
 He served as a member of the Bolivian Constituent Assembly of 2006-2007 and as Vice Minister of Strategic Planning in the Ministry of Economy and Finance from February to September 2010.
 As a public intellectual, he has commented on contemporary Bolivian politics and worked with social movement organizations including CONAMAQ.